-The scope of this section includes low noise and power transistors that are based on the following materials and device technologies: GaAs PHEMT, GaAs MHEMT, InP HEMT, GaN HEMT and InP HBT.
-All device types employ epitaxial layers that are composed of ternary or quaternary compounds derived from column III and V of the periodic chart.
+The scope of this section includes low noise and power transistors that are based on the following materials and device technologies: GaAs PHEMT, GaAs MHEMT /InP HEMT, GaN HEMT and InP HBT.
+All device types employ epitaxial layers that are composed of binary, ternary or quaternary compounds derived from column III and V of the periodic chart.
 There is great diversity in the nature and performance of these devices because device properties are critically dependent on the selection of materials, thickness, and doping in the epitaxial layers that are proprietary to the manufacturer.
 Trade-offs exist among power, efficiency, breakdown, noise figure (NF), linearity, and other performance parameters.
 One consequence of these trade-offs is that the "lithography roadmap" is not the only driver for III-V performance, although lithography dimensions are certainly shrinking with the drive to high frequency figures of merit, such as maximum transit or cutoff frequency (f_T) and maximum frequency of oscillation (f{MAX}).
 Performance trends are driven primarily by a combination of desirable trade-offs and "bandgap engineering" of the epitaxial layers in concert with shrinking lithography.

 Passive elements are indispensable in analog and RF systems and are used for matching networks, LC tank circuits, attenuators, filters, decoupling capacitors, loads, and more recently, on-die antennas or antenna reflectors.
-Passive elements can be simply classified into distributed elements including transmission lines, waveguides and antennas, and lumped elements including inductors, transformers, linear and variable capacitors (varactors) and resistors.
+Passive elements can be simply classified into distributed elements including transmission lines, waveguides and antennas, and lumped elements including inductors, transformers, linear and variable capacitors (varactors), and resistors.
 The distributed circuits take into account the phase shift occurring when the signal wave propagates along circuits.
-As the operating frequency moves into the microwave and millimeter wave spectrum, distributed passives are used more frequently because they have larger quality (Q)-factors.
-On the other hand, lumped elements have physical dimensions which are insignificant with respect to the wavelength, typically less than $\lambda/20$, so that phase effects may be ignored.
-They are typically used at RF (GHz) and lower frequencies, but also at microwave and mm-wave frequencies when their physical dimensions are small.
-The scope of this section includes primarily lumped passives as on-chip (SoC) components such as:
+As the operating frequency moves into the microwave and millimeter wave spectrum, distributed passives are used more frequently because they have higher quality factors (Q).
+On the other hand, lumped elements have physical dimensions which are deemed to be insignificant with respect to the wavelength, typically less than $\lambda/20$, so that phase effects may be ignored.
+They are typically used at frequencies lower than ~ 30 GHz, but also at microwave and mm-wave frequencies when their physical dimensions are small.
+The scope of this section focuses primarily on lumped-element passives as on-chip (SoC) components such as:

-1) linear capacitors,
+- 1) linear capacitors,

-2) resistors,
+- 2) resistors,

-3) inductors and
+- 3) inductors, and